 3. Larger refund check later

-By staying enrolled and receiving the monthly CTC payments from July to December of 2021:
+By staying enrolled and receiving the monthly CTC payments from July to December of 2021, you could receive the following:

 - With a child 6 to 17 years old you should receive up to $250 per month totaling $1,500